 HumanistsMN is a secular community that promotes ethical living, widespread human flourishing, and a healthy planet through its commitment to science, reason, compassion, and creativity.

 We sponsor monthly community gatherings, discussion groups, community service activities, and more.
 We invite you to join us!
-COVID-19 advisory: Almost 100% of our events are held online.
+COVID-19 advisory: Almost 100 percent of our events are held online.
 Our Events Calendar is currently hosted at Meetup.com.
-Click here to find out more about upcoming activities, including:

 - Humanist Book Club

 - D-Squared Discussion Group

 - Secular Saturday Sessions

 New: Discussion Forums on Our Website

 Our website just got even better!
 In these days of physical distancing, staying connected with each other can be a challenge.
 We’ve created an online space where you can hold conversations with other HMN members to discuss the vital questions facing us all.
 We have several forums where you can discuss topics relevant to you:

 Want to sound off about what’s happening in your state or country?
 Come to the Current Events & Politics forum!